fuzzybuzzyboy/Chat/README.md

 ## Useage

-- 1. Install the files.
+- 1 Install the files.
-- 2. Run the server.
+- 2 Run the server.
-- 3. Run both clients.
+- 3 Run both clients..